 This collection contains files on vessel construction design projects completed by Richard A. Stearn's naval architecture firm.
 Projects are generally from the period 1940-1950.
 Stearn participated in the design phase of numerous military vessels during World War II and in their postwar conversion to civilian uses.
 Correspondence and architectural drawings are the principal components of the project files on each vessel.
-11.0 c.f.
+11 cubic feet.

 GLMS 68 G. Victor Chamberlain

 This collection contains items accumulated by Captain G. Victor Chamberlain during his career on lake vessels from 1940 to 1981.
 A file of correspondence reveals the importance of safety issues, while radar logs and loading logs record operations aboard the ship.
 News clippings, particularly ones covering the sinking of the EDMUND FITZGERALD, provide insight on events of interest to Captain Chamberlain.
 Navigational and weather-related charts illustrate another area of the captain's interest.
-The collection is small but does present material useful in understanding the responsibilities and worries of Great Lakes vessel captains. .5 c.f.
+Also present are a small number of photographs and videotapes covering a wide variety of topics.
+The collection is small but does present material useful in understanding the responsibilities and worries of Great Lakes vessel captains.
+2.5 cubic feet.

 GLMS 71 Loudon G. Wilson

 Drawings prepared for lake vessels from 1900-1920 have been assembled from several shipyards.
 Such companies as Sidney McLouth, Chicago Ship Building, Detroit Dry Dock, and Great Lakes Engineering Works are represented.
 Unique approaches to vessel design can be viewed in the work of S.B.
 Kingsbury and Charles L. Seabury.
 Modelers may find lists of specifications pertinent to their projects.
-This collection is available only on microfilm.
 1 reel of microfilm.